rafaelcorreiapoli/pokemon-web/README.md

 npm i
 meteor
 ```
-go to src/server/BotService and make sure you are connecting to the right IP where pokemon-bot-service is
+go to src/server/BotService and make sure you are connecting to the right IP where pokemon-bot-service is running